MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-quotas.md

 Azure uses limits and quotas to prevent budget over-runs due to fraud, and to honor Azure capacity constraints.
 Consider these limits as you scale for production workloads.
 In this article you learn about:

 > [!div class="checklist"]
-> + Quotas and limits on Azure resources related to [Azure Machine Learning](overview-what-is-azure-ml.md)
+> + Default limits on Azure resources related to [Azure Machine Learning].(overview-what-is-azure-ml.md)
 > + View your quotas and limits.
 > + Create workspace level quotas.
 > + Request quota increases.